laTruffe79/fullScreenModal/README.md

 # fullScreenModal
-Beatiful jQuery plugin wick allows you to load a fullscreen modal window
+Beautiful jQuery plugin wick allows you to load a fullscreen modal window

 Example of usage :
 1 - load your jquery library first